jinghuazhao/Computational-Statistics/INSTALL.md

 ```
 then we could start `pspp example.sps`.
 Related utilities are pspp-convert.

-pspppire graphical interface to PSPP
+It is more interestin to use `pspppire`, the graphical interface to PSPP, with `plot.sps`
 ```sps
 * Example sps file
 data list